appsmithorg/appsmith-docs/website/docs/reference/architecture/README.md

 # Architecture

 Appsmith is available via the [cloud](http://app.appsmith.com/user/sign-up) as well as [self-hosted](/getting-started/setup#self-hosted) instances.
 It comes in [two versions](https://www.appsmith.com/pricing): Community and Business.
-Both of these are extremely similar in build and architecture, deployed as a single Docker container with a single volume for storing persistent data.
+Both of these are extremely similar in build and architecture and are deployed as a single Docker container with a single volume for storing persistent data.

 Read further to learn about how the Appsmith platform works under the hood.